Will Workers Compensation Affect My Social Security Disability?

 Worker’s compensation laws vary from state to state and depending on your state’s laws, there could be a cap on the amount of monthly workers’ compensation you are eligible to receive, much like the Social Security Disability limit of 80%.
 If you make more than 80% of your pre-injury monthly income when workers’ compensation and social security benefits are combined, the amount of workers’ compensation benefits you receive will be subjected to your state’s cap, as will the amount of Social Security benefits.
 Typically, the maximum amount of recoverable monthly Social Security benefits is $2,861, and the max amount of workers’ compensation benefits is around $800-$1,000/week depending on your state’s workers’ compensation laws.

 How Will a Lump-Sum Workers’ Compensation Settlement Affect My Social Security Disability?

 There are two ways that workers’ compensation benefits can be dispersed: lump-sum settlements and weekly.
 Most people elect to receive weekly benefits, but in some cases, an individual might decide to receive a lump-sum settlement.
 If an injured employee chooses to receive a lump sum, the amount of compensation that they receive is offset to account for any Social Security Disability benefits they are receiving, like it would if they chose to receive weekly compensation.

 If you are worried about how workers’ compensation will affect your social security disability, it’s essential to sit down with an experienced lawyer and discuss the potential outcomes for your case.
-A lawyer can determine if it’s a better option to forgo recovering workers compensation, or if you can maximize the amount of benefits you are receiving by collecting both workers’ compensation and Social Security Disability.
+A lawyer can determine if it’s a better option to forgo recovering worker’s compensation, or if you can maximize the number of benefits you are receiving by collecting both workers’ compensation and Social Security Disability.

 Talk to a Workers Compensation Lawyer Today